Education in China

 Education in the People's Republic of China is primarily managed by the state-run public education system, which falls under the Ministry of Education.
-All citizens must attend school for a minimum of nine years, known as nine-year compulsory education, which is funded by the government.
-This is included in the 6.46 trillion Yuan budget.
+By law, education in the People's Republic of China is led by the Chinese Communist Party (CCP) and adheres to its ideology.
+All citizens must attend school for a minimum of nine years, known as nine-year compulsory education, which is funded by the government through the national education budget.

-Compulsory education includes six years of elementary school, typically starting at the age of six and finishing at the age of twelve, followed by three years of middle school and three years of high school.
+Compulsory education includes six years of elementary school, typically starting at the age of six and finishing at the age of twelve, followed by three years of middle school.
+A middle school graduate may choose to continue their secondary education for three more years in a high school or a vocational school.

 In 2020, the Ministry of Education reported an increase of new entrants of 34.4 million students entering compulsory education, bringing the total number of students who attend compulsory education to 156 million.

 In 1985, the government abolished tax-funded higher education, requiring university applicants to compete for scholarships based on their academic capabilities.
 In the early 1980s, the government allowed the establishment of the first private institution of higher learning, thus increasing the number of undergraduates and people who hold doctoral degrees from 1995 to 2005.

 Chinese investment in research and development has grown by 20 percent per year since 1999, exceeding $100 billion in 2011.
 As many as 1.5 million science and engineering students graduated from Chinese universities in 2006.
 By 2008, China had published 184,080 papers in recognized international journals – a seven-fold increase from 1996.
 In 2017, China surpassed the U.S. with the highest number of scientific publications.
 In 2021, there were 3,012 universities and colleges (see List of universities in China) in China, and 147 National Key Universities, which are considered to be part of an elite group Double First Class universities, accounted for approximately 4.6% of all higher education institutions in China.